AgInsideOut/stroke-risk-prediction-api/README.md

 ## Introduction

 The Stroke Risk Prediction API is a machine learning-based service that predicts the risk of stroke based on various health and lifestyle factors.
-This project is part of a data science study at Turing College.

 ### Dataset